m-lehn/mtg-latent-autoencoder/README.md

 $$delta = mean(type) - mean(global)$$

 These are later used for semantic manipulation.
-Choose only one option, the big option is trying to get more shape based information, instead of mostly color.
+**Choose only one option**, the big option is trying to get more shape based information, instead of mostly color.

 ---